 [Mark] Yeah, and then rotate it, there we go.
 Okay.

-So, you've got a long ports and then you have your little tiny holes.
+So, you've got long ports and then you have your little tiny holes.
 So, you've got to kind of got slits in the barrel and then you've got actual holes for it.
 So, definitely different.
-I don't think there's a barrel on the market that has combined both of those aspects yet, but that's the laser.
-And then obviously the freak XL, you can buy your freak your All-American spiral or an ACP currently.
+I don't think there's a barrel on the market that has combined both of those aspects yet, but that's the LAZR.
+And then obviously the Freak XL, you can buy your Freak your All-American spiral or an ACP currently.
 So, this one is the spiral.
 You can buy your standard ported frequency, if you'd wish.
-And then you have the ACP tip all conditions.
+And then you have the ACP tip for all conditions.
 This one's meant to shoot, through a lot of, I don't know, what's the best way 'cause you wanna see the inside of that?